Impeachment of Fernando Lugo

 Fernando Lugo, elected President of Paraguay in 2008, was impeached and removed from office by the Congress of Paraguay in June 2012.
 On 21 June the Chamber of Deputies voted 76 to 1 to impeach Lugo, and the Senate removed him from office the following day, by 39 votes to 4, resulting in Vice President Federico Franco, who had broken with Lugo, becoming President.
 Lugo contends he was denied due process because he did not have enough time to prepare a defense.
 A number of Latin American governments declared the proceeding was effectively a coup d'état.
 Lugo himself formally accepted the impeachment, but called it a "parliamentary coup".

 Background

 The election of Lugo to the presidency in 2008 broke a 61-year period in office for the Colorado Party (ANR-PC).
 Lugo was aided by the presence of Federico Franco of the traditional opposition Authentic Radical Liberal Party (PLRA) on the ticket as its vice presidential candidate.
 Lugo's electoral coalition, the Patriotic Alliance for Change (APC), was able to elect him as President (gaining 42.3% of the vote, against the second-placed Colorado candidate's 31.8%).
 However the Liberals and Colorados retained a majority of both houses of Congress.
 The Liberal Party, initially a member of the Alliance, withdrew in 2009, leaving the Alliance with just a handful of Congressional seats.

-A U.S. Embassy cable from March 2009 (posted on WikiLeaks) discussed the intention of Lino Oviedo and ex-President Nicanor Duarte to organise the impeachment of Lugo as a means to gain power.
-The cable is quoted as saying "Duarte's and Oviedo's shared goal: Find a 'cause celebre' to champion so as to change the current political equation, break the political deadlock in Congress, impeach Lugo and regain their own political relevance.
-Oviedo's dream scenario involves legally impeaching Lugo, even if on spurious grounds."
-The document goes on to suggest that Oviedo would be a leading candidate for the vice presidency, once Federico Franco had replaced Lugo as President, while Duarte might attain the Senate presidency.
-The document concludes "Farfetched?
-Perhaps.
-But not entirely unprecedented in Paraguayan politics."